codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/class-finalizers.md

 weight: "1"
 ---

-This example demonstrates how class finalizer is ported to C++.
+This example demonstrates how class finalizer is translated to C++.
 In C++ it becomes class destructor.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.